Sue Lloyd: Early life

-She was one of the last two debutantes to be presented to the queen at Buckingham Palace in 1958; the final such ceremony.
+She was one of the last two debutantes to be presented to the queen at Buckingham Palace in 1958, the final such ceremony.

 Films and television

 In 1965, Lloyd made her film debut in two espionage-themed films.
 As Jean Courtney, Lloyd proved an effective foil to Michael Caine's Harry Palmer in the spy thriller The Ipcress File.

-In 1965, Lloyd played the regular role of secret agent Cordelia Winfield, alongside Steve Forrest in the 1965–1966 British ITC television series The Baron.
+Also in 1965, Lloyd played the regular role of secret agent Cordelia Winfield, alongside Steve Forrest in the 1965–1966 British ITC television series The Baron.

-Having appeared in the TV series The Avengers (episode "A Surfeit of H2O"), in 1971, Lloyd starred in a stage version of the TV series playing John Steed's sidekick Mrs Hannah Wild.
+Having appeared in the TV series The Avengers (episode "A Surfeit of H2O"), in 1971 Lloyd starred in a stage version of the TV series playing John Steed's sidekick Mrs Hannah Wild.
 She appeared with several other stars in the 1976 imitation James Bond film No. 1 of the Secret Service.

 She made many guest appearances in several popular shows of the 1960s and 1970s, including The Saint, Department S, Jason King, Randall and Hopkirk (Deceased), The Persuaders! and The Sweeney.

-Joan Collins and Lloyd co-starred in The Stud and The Bitch.
+Joan Collins and Lloyd co-starred in The Stud (1978) and The Bitch (1979).
 On her Twitter page, Joan Collins said that she and Lloyd had to get drunk before their nude scenes.
-Her other film credits include Corruption and Revenge of the Pink Panther.
-She reunited with Michael Caine in Bullet to Beijing (1995), one of the later Harry Palmer films, recreating her role in The Ipcress File.
-Her scene was cut from the home VHS & DVD releases, but were later made available as DVD Extras.
+Her other film credits include Corruption (1968) and Revenge of the Pink Panther (1978).
+She reunited with Michael Caine in Bullet to Beijing (1995), one of the later Harry Palmer films, recreating her role from The Ipcress File.
+Her scene was cut from the home VHS and DVD releases, but was later made available as DVD Extras.

 Lloyd joined the long-running British soap opera Crossroads in 1979.
 She played Barbara Hunter until she and her on- and off-screen partner Ronald Allen were dropped from the series in 1985.

 Personal life

-In Crossroads Lloyd played the wife of actor Ronald Allen, who was sacked on the same day she was.
+In Crossroads Lloyd played Barbara, the wife of David Hunter played by actor Ronald Allen, who was sacked on the same day she was.
 They were good friends, having met shortly after his partner, fellow Crossroads actor Brian Hankins, had died from cancer in 1978.
-In May 1991, Lloyd surprised friends by marrying Allen six weeks before he died from cancer on 18 June.
+The two became a couple and made their relationship public when the British media started to intrude into their private lives.
+In March 1991, after Allen learned that he was dying of cancer, he and Lloyd became engaged and were married in May 1991.
+Allen died the following month, on 18 June 1991.

-Sue Lloyd died on 20 October 2011, aged 72, from cancer.
+Lloyd died on 20 October 2011 from cancer at the age of 72.

+In popular culture

+In the 2023 ITVX miniseries Nolly, which dramatised the life of her former Crossroads colleague Noele Gordon, Lloyd was portrayed by Clare Foster.